 How do ethical investment funds work?

-Ethical funds are an effortless way to invest, but these funds aren’t created equally, so make sure to check how they work before you get started.
+Ethical investment funds are an effortless way to invest, but these funds aren’t created equally, so make sure to check how they work before you get started.
 If you're looking for the best ethical funds, make sure you do your research.

 Negative & positive screenings